'F**k Trump' Driver Karen Fonseca Considering Civil Rights Lawsuit Against Texas Sheriff

 “The facts in this case as I see them are that Karen Fonseca wanted to place her feelings into the public realm by driving around with an obscenity on her vehicle.
 She got just that — much public recognition.
 This recognition did not cause her to be indicted by a grand jury for Felony Fraud (this happened back in August of 2017), but it did bring the subsequent warrant to our attention and we did our job by arresting her.

-In the beginning of this incident, I was hopeful that the person driving around with an obscenity for full view of all (including children) would be reasonable and would be willing to talk about coming to an agreed solution that satisfied her 1st Amendment rights while respecting the rights of parents and others offended by this display of an obscenity.
+In the beginning of this incident, I was hopeful that the person driving around with an obscenity for full view of all (including children) would be reasonable and would be willing to talk about coming to an agreed solution that satisfied her 1st Amendment rights while respecting the rights of parents and others offended by this display of an obscenity.”

 The owner of the truck with the controversial "F**k Trump" sticker is now considering a civil rights lawsuit against Sheriff Troy Nehls.
 What do you think?https://t.co/ioWy3PkGXc pic.twitter.com/WN2gTO3XU2